Taylor, British Columbia

 The District of Taylor is a district municipality in northeastern British Columbia, Canada, located at mile 36 of the Alaska Highway.
-Taylor, a member municipality of the Peace River Regional District, covers an area of about 17 km^{2} with 1,317 residents as of 2021.
+Taylor, a member municipality of the Peace River Regional District, covers an area of about with 1,317 residents as of 2021.

-The town sits on a terrace 60 m above the north bank of the Peace River.
+The town sits on a terrace above the north bank of the Peace River.
 The first settler on the flat was a trapper named Herbert Taylor in 1911.
 The town incorporated in 1958 with industrial business beginning to locate there.
 Since then, Taylor has remained a small town, even though it has developed a large industrial base.
 It has become home to the annual World's Invitational Class 'A' Gold Panning Championships and was featured on the CBC Television program Village on a Diet.

 History

 The town, and the Taylor Flats upon which the town is located, are named after Donald Herbert Taylor (1868-1955), a fur-trader with the Hudson's Bay Company who regularly met his Aboriginal trading counterparts on this river flat.
 In 1912 Taylor left his employers and took up residence on the flats with a few other squatters.
 That year the federal government opened the area to homesteading and Taylor was granted the land upon which he had settled.
 These early settlers were trappers with the first farm established by Henry Philip, from Glasgow, who inherited buildings, equipment and land from his survey team when they left the area.
 In 1915, there were 20 settlers.
 (Fort George Herald, 9 Oct 1915) In 1919, with the help of Taylor's nine children, along with those from a few American families who settled there, the provincial government opened the Taylor Flats School.

 These early settlers all came to the area through the Peace River Country, through Grande Prairie and Pouce Coupe, and across the Peace River.
 Some decided to settle on the steep-sloped south side of the Peace River, an area that would become known as South Taylor.
 To cross the river a cable ferry, which would prove to be accident-prone, was built in the 1920s but was soon replaced with a motor-driven ferry.
 This ferry was used until 1942 when the U.S. Army came through the area building the Alaska Highway and constructed the 2130 ft long Peace River Suspension Bridge.
 The highway connected the town to a rail station in Dawson Creek reducing the dependence on shipping along the river.
 The bridge suddenly collapsed on October 16, 1957, with no injuries or fatalities.
 A new rail trestle, from the rail extension from Chetwynd to Fort St. John, was used while constructing the replacement Peace River Bridge.